 - What alternative careers are teachers qualified for?
 What qualifications do I already have?

 #2.
 The industries you focus on may need to shift

 It can feel like the world completely changed, but there are many industries that are actually still the same.
 The only difference is those industries are working from home for now.
 As an instructional designer, my day to day duties really haven’t changed at all.

-Other things to consider: smaller companies, startups, mom and pops – these are more at-risk and more likely to pump the breaks on hires and start dates.
-Larger companies that are on the “Industries to Consider” list are a safer bet at this time.
+Other things to consider when looking for alternative careers for teachers: smaller companies, startups, mom and pops – these are more at-risk and more likely to pump the breaks on hires and start dates.
+Larger companies on the “Industries to Consider” list are a safer bet at this time.